Easy Crispy Baked Chicken Legs

 Seriously the Best Baked Chicken Legs

-I’m not one to buy chicken legs very frequently because its habit for me to reach for the boneless skinless chicken breasts.
-But man oh man I forget how inexpensive chicken legs are, how easy they are to throw together on a busy weeknight and that all my kids eat them no problem.
-I think a lot of times, people see the drumsticks at the grocery store and just don’t know what to do with them so they pass them by completely.
-But I’m here to tell you that the simple approach is best and making a really basic spice rub to sprinkle over top is where the magic happens.
-A hot temperature crisps the skin, locking in moisture and flavor, leaving you with some seriously tasty baked chicken legs!
+I’m not one to buy chicken legs very often because I usually reach for boneless, skinless chicken breasts instead.
+But every time I make them, I’m reminded how inexpensive they are, how easy they are to throw together on a busy weeknight, and that all my kids eat them without complaint.
+I think a lot of people see drumsticks at the grocery store and just don’t know what to do with them, but I’m here to tell you the simple approach is best.
+A basic homemade spice rub is where the magic happens.

 I’ve got some step by step photos below to walk you through the process, but I promise it’s super simple!